Chinese Slaves and Coolies - Kǔ lì

 European men and coolies on a rubber plantation, probably in Java. c.
 1915.
 Image by Onnes Kurkdjian available under a Creative Commons License

 The initial center for the barracoons was at Hong Kong where the population had swelled from 4,000 on foundation to 19,000 by 1844.
 It is estimated that in the period 1855-59 over 80,000 Chinese passed through the British dominion on their way to other countries.
 The principal nations taking part in the transportation were America, Britain, France, Spain and Portugal.
 Between 1847-62 American traders shipped 6,000 to Cuba each year.
 In these early days the slave trade was not a distant memory and so the same people, ships, tricks and brutality were applied to the indentured labor.
 In theory they were to be paid and for a limited time.
-In practice they would be stuck with an employer/owner who would not honor the agreement or not pay them sufficient salary to be able to buy a passage home.
+In practice they would be stuck with an owner/employer who would not honor the agreement or not pay them sufficient salary to be able to buy a passage home.

 Transportation from China